ledgersmb/ledgersmb-docker/README.md

 The project aims to be the solution a start-up never outgrows.

 # How is this image designed to be used?

 This image is designed to be used in conjunction with a running PostgreSQL instance (such as may be provided through a separate image).

+## 1.13 and later images

+These images expose port 80 running an Nginx reverse proxy handling static web assets while forwarding application requests to Starman.
+These images also offer port 5762 as described below.

+## pre-1.13 and `*-base` images

 This image exposes port 5762 running a Starman HTTP application server.
 We do recommend not exposing this port publicly, because